Skip to content

 Dealing with cancer may present significant financial challenges for your clients.
 Having to take time off work to attend medical appointments and treatments in addition to out-of-pocket medical expenses and additional travel costs all impacts on a person’s financial situation.
 Any of your clients who are experiencing a cancer diagnosis can be referred to Cancer Council SA to access the below financial and legal services.

-Cancer Council SA’s Financial Assistance Program provides support to individuals whose diagnosis of cancer is impacting on their financial situation.
+Cancer Council SA’s Financial Services Program provides support to individuals whose diagnosis of cancer is impacting on their financial situation.

 A one-off grant is available to eligible clients to reduce the short-term financial burden on households via payment of an unpaid household utility bill such as gas, electricity or water.